pratikonly/PirateOne/replit.md

 6. Copy your API Key (v3 auth)

 ### 2. Add API Key to Secrets
-The TMDB_API_KEY has already been added to your Replit Secrets.
-The application will automatically use this key from the environment variable.
-If you need to update it:
+The TMDB_API_KEY needs to be added to your Replit Secrets:
 1. Open the Secrets panel in Replit
-2. Update the TMDB_API_KEY value
+2. Add TMDB_API_KEY with your TMDb API key value
 3. Restart the workflow

 ### 3. Using the Application
-The server is automatically running on port 5000.
+The Django server is automatically running on port 5000.
 Just open the webview to access PirateOne!

 **First-time users**: You'll need to register an account to use PirateOne.
 Click "Sign up now" on the login page.

+## Vercel Deployment

+### Required Environment Variables for Vercel
+When deploying to Vercel, add these environment variables:
+- `DATABASE_URL`: Your production PostgreSQL database URL (recommend Neon, Supabase, or Railway)
+- `DJANGO_SECRET_KEY`: A secure random string for Django
+- `TMDB_API_KEY`: Your TMDb API key
+- `DEBUG`: Set to `False` for production

+### Running Migrations on Production
+After deploying to Vercel, you'll need to run migrations on your production database.
+You can do this by:
+1. Running `python manage.py migrate` locally with your production DATABASE_URL
+2. Or using Vercel's build command to run migrations

 ## Project Structure
 ```